04-11-19 | References

 To file a complaint for violation of your rights under HITECH or HIPAA, visit the Dept. of Health & Human Services website.

-We’ve just launched our latest white paper on HIPAA Compliance!
-This white paper is ideal for executives and IT decision-makers seeking a primer as well as up-to-date information regarding hipaa compliance best practices and specific technology recommendations, including cloud-based hipaa compliant hosting options.
+Otava’s white paper on HIPAA Compliance for cloud services is ideal for executives and IT decision-makers seeking a primer as well as up-to-date information regarding HIPAA compliance best practices and specific technology recommendations, including cloud-based HIPAA compliant hosting options.

 HIPAA, the Health Insurance Portability and Accountability Act, sets the standard for protecting sensitive patient data.
 Any company that deals with protected health information (PHI) must ensure that all the required physical, network, and process security measures are in place and followed.

 This includes covered entities (CE), anyone who provides treatment, payment and operations in healthcare, and business associates (BA), anyone with access to patient information and provides support in treatment, payment or operations.
 Subcontractors, or business associates of business associates, must also be in compliance.

 The HIPAA Privacy Rule addresses the saving, accessing and sharing of medical and personal information of any individual, while the HIPAA Security Rule more specifically outlines national security standards to protect health data created, received, maintained or transmitted electronically, also known as electronic protected health information (ePHI).

 If you are hosting your data with a HIPAA compliant hosting provider, they must have certain administrative, physical and technical safeguards in place, according to the U.S. Department of Health and Human Services.
 The physical and technical safeguards are most relevant to services provided by your HIPAA compliant host as listed below, with detail on what a HIPAA compliant data center is.